rdolor/train-tfrecords/README.md

 # Customized training using TFRecords data format

-This is a project using TF to train and test some TFRecords data.
+This project uses TensorFlow and some TFRecords data for training.
 The models and training pipeline for click-through rate prediction are customized.

+Flask is used to create a service that can (re)train a model.

 ## Dataset
 The  data comes from the text files of the  standardized data format of [iPinYou RTB dataset](https://github.com/wnzhang/make-ipinyou-data).
 Using [this project](https://github.com/rdolor/data-to-tfrecords), text files are transformed into TFRecords file.